The olives are grown on the farm Olyfberg in the Breede River Valley, bordering South Africa’s Klein Karoo region, near the town of Robertson.

 A place for olives

-After much exploration to find an area ideal for olive growing, the Naudé family chanced upon the Breede River Valley, where the terroir and climate share remarkable similarities with Tuscany in Italy and certain areas of Spain, notably those close to Cordoba.
+After much exploration to find an area ideal for olive growing, the Karaan & Retief families chanced upon the Breede River Valley, where the terroir and climate share remarkable similarities with Tuscany in Italy and certain areas of Spain, notably those close to Cordoba.

-The Naudés bought the largely undeveloped farm in 1995 and dubbed it ‘Olyfberg’ after the Biblical ‘Mount Olive’.
-They proceeded to plant 100 hectares to Mission, Leccino, Frantoio, Manzanilla, Coratina and Kalamata and celebrated the maiden harvest in 2001.
+The families bought the farm ‘Olyfberg’ in 2016.
+On the farm is 100 hectares to Mission, Leccino, Frantoio, Manzanilla, Coratina and Kalamata and celebrated the maiden harvest in 2001.
 The cultivars Mission, Leccino and Frantoio are used in the creation of Olyfberg’s award-winning “liquid gold”.